Wonderful 3 bed house in the Kasbah

 |Further details indoors|

-Although the house has a quaint and rustic feel, it is also very comfortable many basic mod cons.
-There are doors with glass panes full of different colours, beautiful Moroccan tiles, coloured walls and Moroccan carpets throughout.
-It is ideal for a couple (if you want lots of space) or a small group of people who feel creative, artistic and want to get away from modern tourist properties.
+This is a traditional town house in the Kasbah with all mod cons.
+There is a fantastic roof terrace where you can look over the city of Tangiers and the sea, in comfort.
+Inside the house, there are doors with glass panes full of different colours, beautiful Moroccan tiles, coloured walls and Moroccan carpets throughout.
+It is ideal for a couple (if you want lots of space), a family or a bigger group of people who want to get away from modern tourist properties, and want to experience the real Morocco..

 Already supplied for your visit are the following: